dafeixiao/petpiv/README.md

 To run the code, a virtual Python environment with Jupyter Notebook/Lab and a CUDA-enabled version of PyTorch is required.
 Other required Python packages can be conveniently installed as needed based on the error messages encountered during execution.

+This guide provides a general pipeline for using the code.
+Detailed explanations of the parameters can be found within each individual notebook file.

 ## tracking mode
 1, run **collect_psfs.ipynb**.
 It processes sparse data (images with sparse particles) and outputs a collection of PSFs.